kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - It helps in isolating components like deployments, pods, services, etc. We can use the same HA kubernetes cluster and isolate dev and prod envs using namespaces.
 - Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).
 - In order to access any service in another namespace use the domain `<service-name>.<namespace>.svc.cluster.local`.
+- To check labels on any namespace: `kubectl get ns --show-labels`

 ## Taints and Tolerations